-The most effective method of practice using quotation marks is to learn some of the basic rules of this type of punctuation, and then expand your horizons by trying to apply the rules in a variety of instances.
+The most effective way to learn about quotation marks is to start by learning some of the basic rules of this type of punctuation, and then expand your horizons by practice in applying the rules in a variety of instances.

 For practice using quotation marks, you can use the following worksheets: